 How nice.
-Just go ahead and add that to my already-ENORMOUS cell phone bill.
+Just go ahead and add that to my already-enormous cell phone bill.

-If you’re sick of of paying your cell phone carrier hundreds of dollars each month, look beyond the “Big Four” and into a discount carrier like Twigby.
+If you’re sick of of paying your cell phone carrier hundreds of dollars each month, look beyond the so-called Big Four and into the discount carrier Twigby.

 That’s what Zak Wilson did.
 He’d been paying Verizon Wireless about $180 a month for two lines.
 So he tried Twigby.
 For both phones, he’s now paying $60 a month.

 Plus, new customers get 25% off the first 6 months of service.

 10. Get Rewarded for Paying Your Bills on Time

 Your mom probably gave you an allowance for washing the dishes and sweeping the floor when you were a kid.
 Now all you get for doing it is a kitchen that’s clean for, like, 15 minutes.